 EIT provision was made on the estimated assessable profits of entities within the Group incorporated in the PRC for both years calculated in accordance with the relevant regulations of the PRC after considering the available tax benefits from refunds and allowances.
-The EIT rate is 25% during both years.
+The EIT rate is 25% during both vears.

-One of the entities comprising the Group was approved to be the High and New Technology Enterprise ("HNTE") on 31 October 2018 and renewed the certificate on 17 December 2021, and the entity enjoyed the preferential tax rate of 15% for HNTE from 2018 to 2024.
-Another entity comprising the Group was approved to be the HNTE on 2 December 2019 and is eligible to enjoy the preferential tax rate for HNTE of 15% from 2019 to 2022.
+One of the entities comprising the Group was approved to be the High and New Technology Enterprise ("HNTE"), and the entity enjoyed the preferential tax rate of 15% for HNTE from 2022 to 2024.
+Another entity comprising the Group was approved to be the HNTE and is eligible to enjoy the preferential tax rate for HNTE of 15% from 2024 to 2026.
 The HNTE certificate needs to be renewed every three years so as to enable to enjoy the reduced tax rate of 15%.

-The Group enjoyed additional 100% tax reduction based on the eligible research and development expenses for the year ended 31 December 2023 (for the year ended 31 December 2022: 75%).
+The Group enjoyed additional 100% (2023: 100%) tax reduction based on the eligible research and development expenses for both years.

-For the year ended 31 December 2023, nine (2022: ten) of the entities comprising the Group is qualified as small and micro-sized enterprises ("SMEs") for tax reduction.
-For the first RMB1 million of annual taxable income is eligible for 95.0% (2022: 87.5% reduction for first RMB1 million and 75% reduction for income between RMB1 million and RMB3 million) reduction.
+For the year ended 31 December 2024, nine (2023: nine) of the entities comprising the Group is qualified as small and micro-sized enterprises ("SMEs") for tax reduction.
+For the first RMB1 million of annual taxable income is eligible for 95.0% (2023: 95.0% reduction for first RMB1 million) reduction.